mobxjs/mobx/docs/README.md

 `observer` turns React (function) components into derivations of the data they render.
 When using MobX there are no smart or dumb components.
 All components render smartly but are defined in a dumb manner.
 MobX will simply make sure the components are always re-rendered whenever needed, but also no more than that.
-So the `onClick` handler in the above example will force the proper `TodoView` to render, and it will cause the `TodoListView` to render if the number of unfinished tasks has changed.
+So the `onClick` handler in the above example will force the proper `TodoView` to render as it uses the `toggle` action, and it will cause the `TodoListView` to render if the number of unfinished tasks has changed.
 However, if you would remove the `Tasks left` line (or put it into a separate component), the `TodoListView` will no longer re-render when ticking a box.
 You can verify this yourself by changing the [JSFiddle](https://jsfiddle.net/mweststrate/wv3yopo0/).

 #### Custom reactions